vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+add ability to press space bar to shoot when holding add ability to ungrab by clicking the gun again

+make a class out of this ability to hold the gun in 2d

+XR - fix palm mesh orientation to the grip, it's not aligned right fix grab in 2D, look ok to my POV, but for another client the arm shot off in another direction

 Situation:   We have a box for a face and a box for each hand which is as close to the shared coordinate space as possible.
 An avatar is a puppet which needs to move into the general shape that fits where actual head and hand data were a moment ago.